 #1.
 When does the writing course start?

 Our courses start the moment you sign up.
 They’re served on a drip-feed system which deposits a new lesson daily into your library at The Novelry.
-(Unless you’re taking the entire Classic Course, The Big Edit or The Complete Novel Course in which case you’ll have access to the entire course immediately.)
+(Unless you’re taking the entire Classic Course, The Big Edit or any one of The Book in a Year plans in which case you’ll have access to the entire course immediately.)
 Ready when you are!

 #2.
 What does your writing course entail?